andrew-aiken/DeathswapPlus/README.md

 Other custom recipes:
 <img src="githubImages/Enderpearl.png" width="200"> <img src="githubImages/TNT.png" width="200"> <img src="githubImages/Totem.png" width="200"> <img src="githubImages/LavaBucket.png" width="200">
 `You can use any type of log`
+# TNT: gunpowder has been replaced with diamond